-It's pleasing to note that at the end of all this the Trustees backed their Master and Mistress completely.
-But as the decade ended nine years later, the government would at last take responsibility with the formation of the Education Department and all teachers had to be qualified according to the government system.
+It's pleasing to note that through all the complaints, the Trustees backed their Master and Mistress completely.
+But as that decade ended, the government would at last take responsibility with the formation of the Education Department and all teachers had to be qualified according to the government system.
 Therefore, at the Trustees meeting of February 1869, it was proposed that Mr & Miss King be invited to tender their resignations.

-(Page 69.
-N770).
+(SHS N770 - P.69).
 In a letter written by Henry Tucker from Bourton House on 22nd April 1869 to the Secretary of the Education Department he described the school as, 'Entirely distinct from the Shrivenham National School and that annual inspection is desired by the Trustees with a view to engage a certified Master or Mistress and a Pupil Teacher, the present Master & Mistress having tendered their resignations.'

-In August 1869 the Trustees wrote that Miss Annie Hulat (formerly of Broadway) had been appointed as Acting Teacher at a salary of £45 per annum and nominated Miss Bessie Taylor as a candidate for Pupil Teacher subject to examination.
-(Page 66.
-N770).
+In August 1869 the Trustees wrote that Miss Anne Hulat (formerly of Broadway) had been appointed as Acting Teacher at a salary of £45 per annum and nominated Miss Bessie Taylor as a candidate for Pupil Teacher subject to examination.
+(SHS N770 - P.66).
+Bessie would go on to marry Charles Harvey and enjoy a successful teaching career at Pavenham, the home of Joseph Tucker, but she sadly died on 29th September 1881.
+(Bedford Times 8th October 1881).

 The Trustees received a letter from the Education Department informing them that Bourton School had been inspected on 5th July 1870 and that Bessie Taylor had been taken on as Pupil Teacher for four years as from 11th October 1870.
-They also noted that it had been decided to raise the admission price paid by each pupil from 1/2 penny per week to 1 penny.
-(Page 67.
-N770).
+They also noted that it had been decided to raise the admission price paid by each pupil from 1⁄2 penny per week to 1 penny.
+(SHS N770 - P.67).

-At a school inspection carried out in July 1871 it noted that, "The examination proved the school to be well and carefully conducted, the Arithmetic, Writing and Spelling are very fair especially in the $1^{st} \& 2^{nd}$ standard, and the Reading (though wanting intelligence) is tolerably correct.
+At a school inspection carried out in July 1871 it noted that, "The examination proved the school to be well and carefully conducted, the Arithmetic, Writing and Spelling are very fair especially in the 1st & 2nd standard, and the Reading (though wanting intelligence) is tolerably correct.
 The infants are very well taught and in good order."

-Entries made in the large leather-bound trustees Book (SHS N770) finishes at 15th January 1875.
-Henry Tucker died suddenly on the 17th January and it must be assumed to be the cause of the book being discontinued.
-A newspaper article that reported the death of Henry Tucker also triggered a response from the Trustees of the school.
-(Clip below from Swindon Advertiser 22nd February 1875.)
-Unfortunately, there is a gap after this whereby we have no documentation concerning the running of the school.
-It is highly likely that a logbook exists for the period and hopefully it may be discovered so that it can be included with this general history.
+Entries made in the large leather-bound trustees Book (SHS N770) finished at 15th January 1875.
+Henry Tucker died suddenly on the 17th January, and it must be assumed to be the cause of the book being discontinued.
+A newspaper article that reported the death of Henry also triggered a response from the Trustees of the school.
+They were most eager to make it clear that the Tuckers were still very much in control.
+(Below - extract from Swindon Advertiser 22nd February 1875.)

 BOURTON.

 We are requested to state, in reference to a paragraph in our paper of the 1st February, relating to Bourton Schools, that the said Schools are and always have been, by the terms of the deed of endowment, under the sole management and control of the trustees, (members of the Tucker family, of whom Mr. Joseph Tucker is senior trustee), and will be continued by them in the same manner as during the many past years.
 The vicar of Shrivenham is the visitor for the time being.